seoyoungjin/testime/README.md

 # DBus library and python bindings

-There are many dbus implementations and python bindings.
+many dbus implementations

 - libdbus
 - GDBus
 - QtDBus
 - sd-dbus

+python bindings

 - dbus-python
 - pydbus
+- GDbus python binging
+- QtDBus with PyQt5 / PySide2
 - pysdbus
-- QtDBus with PyQt5 / PySide2

-After triral and error, I selected dbus-python and PySide2.
+After several trials and errors, I selected dbus-python and PySide2.

-## DConf
+## DConf (for future reference)

-I want to know current cnnfiguration of IBus hangul.
+I want to know current status of IBus hangul and contol with DBus if possible.
-But it seems to store setting data to DConf inseat of DBus property.
+But it seems to store setting data using DConf instead of DBus property.

 ```
 dconf list /org/freedesktop/ibus/engine/hangul/